jesse-ai/docs/docs/livetrade.md

  BTC-USDT | buy    | STOP   |  0.01 | 60458.5 |            | EXECUTED | 2021-04-12T12:00:00
  ```

-The released version plugin will have a GUI through a web URL.
+Version 1 of the plugin (coming in a month or so) will have a GUI through a web URL.

 ## Installation